Now that tax season is over, you might be expecting a refund.

 Save, Invest, or Pay Down Debt

-One of the more encouraging bits of data I read recently is that 64% of workers plan to save or invest their tax refunds.
+One of the more encouraging bits of data I read recently is that 64% of workers plan to save money or invest their tax refunds.
 The Principal Financial Well-Being Index points out that a majority of recipients are planning to use their tax refunds in a savvy manner.

 Saving or investing your tax refund can be a smart move.
 When you buy something, you simply consume.
 That money is gone, and all you have to show for it is a depreciating item.
 (Unless you go on vacation.
 There are advantages associated with certain experiences.)